Version

 Figure 25.
 CloverDX Server login page

-The Server is running with default settings, and is immediately usable.
+The Server is running with default settings and is immediately usable.
 It can be configured further to get it into full production quality.

 Architecture

-The CloverDX Server Azure offering consists of a virtual machine image and of an ARM template that orchestrates the required cloud resources:
+The CloverDX Server Azure offering consists of a virtual machine image and an ARM template that orchestrates the required cloud resources:

 marketplace azure architecture